 -L Argument Overview The $-L$ argument gives you control over the generation of typedefs and typecodes.
-Its primary function is to reduce the amount of code generate keep within the 10,000 line limit of earlier versions of the PL/I compiler it also acts as a legacy flag for pre-Orbix 6.2 typedef generation.
-Qualifying the $-L$ argument with a sub-option of c also allows you to NIX System Services filenames in all uppercase.
+Its primary function is to reduce the amount of code generated to keep within the 10,000 line limit of earlier versions of the PL/I compiler, but it also acts as a legacy flag for pre-Orbix 6.2 typedef generation.
+Qualifying the $-L$ argument with a sub-option of $c$ also allows you to generate z/OS UI NIX System Services filenames in all uppercase.
 Qualifying the -L argument The -L argument must be qualified by c, i, s, u or su (that is, s and u combined).
 These options work as follows: С Generate filenames in all uppercase instead of all lowercase.
 This is relevant to z/OS UNIX System Services only. i Generate inherited typedefs (for pre-Orbix 6.2 compatibility).
 For example, by default, if interface B inherits A, and A contains an operation Fred, a typedef is generated for A/fred only, because both B/fred and A/fred have the same signature.
-If $-Li$ is specified, typedefs for both A/fred and B/fred are generated.
+If -Li is specified, typedefs for both ${\tt A/fred}$ and ${\tt B/fred}$ are generated.
 S Generate only typecodes relating to sequences.
 Typedefs are only used by anys, sequences and CORBA::TypeCodes.
 If an application does not contain anys or CORBA::TypeCodes, this option can greatly reduce the number of typecodes generated. u Generate only typedefs that are referenced in the IDL.
-For example, if an IDL file contains a typedef called seq_short and seq_long, but only seq_short is used (for example, an operation signature), only the seq_short typedef is generated into the idlfilenameT include member. su This is a combination of the ${\ensuremath{\mathtt{s}}}$ and ${\ensuremath{\mathtt{u}}}$ options.
+For example, if an IDL file contains a typedef called seq_short and seq_long, but only seq_short is used (for example, an operation signature), only the seq_short typedef is generated into the idlfilenameT include member. su This is a combination of the ${\tt s}$ and ${\tt u}$ options.

-Specifying the -L argument If you are running the Orbix IDL compiler in batch, the $-{}{\rm L}$ option is specified as follows: // IDLPARM='-pli:-Lx', If you are running the Orbix IDL compiler on z/OS UNIX System Services, the $-{\tt L}$ option is specified as follows: idl -pli:-Lx In the preceding two examples, ${\it x}$ represents the sub-option i, s, ${\it u}$ or ${\it su}.$ Specifying the -Lc argument If you want to generate z/OS UNIX System Services filenames in all uppercase, you can specify the -LC argument.
+Specifying the -L argument If you are running the Orbix IDL compiler in batch, the $-{}{\rm L}$ option is specified as follows: // IDLPARM='-pli:-Lx', If you are running the Orbix IDL compiler on z/OS UNIX System Services, the $-{\rm L}$ option is specified as follows: idl -pli:-Lx In the preceding two examples, ${\it x}$ represents the sub-option i, s, u or su.
+Specifying the -Lc argument If you want to generate z/OS UNIX System Services filenames in all uppercase, you can specify the $-Lc$ argument.
 For example: idl -pli:Lc fred.idl Based on the preceding command, the following files are then generated by the Orbix IDL compiler on z/OS UNIX System Services (assuming that the default extensions of .inc and .pli are used):